Buckinghamshire-Digital-Service/buckinghamshire-council/docs/data_protection.md

 - For user account data, delete the user from the Wagtail admin https://www.buckinghamshire.gov.uk/admin/users/
 - For form submissions, ask the client to handle requests as the first option.
 Failing that, search the submissions and delete if necessary using the Django shell.
 - For JobAlertsSubscriptions, find and delete from https://www.buckinghamshire.gov.uk/admin/recruitment/jobalertsubscription/

+Note: this will not purge such data from backups.